This post may contain affiliate links. Please read my disclosure policy.

 Meanwhile, heat 1 tablespoon of olive oil in a large saute pan over medium heat.
 Season chicken breast on all sides with basil, oregano, thyme, salt, and pepper.

-Add to the same pan the remaining 2 tablespoons balsamic vinegar and heavy cream.
+Stir in remaining 2 tablespoons balsamic vinegar and heavy cream.

 Add al dente pasta along with a couple pinches of salt and pepper.
 Cook for 2 minutes over medium heat, tossing frequently until it's heated through.